FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-template.md

+## Summary

-With an `ff-template` element you can see how the data binding for the ff-webcomponents works and use a model to update the view.
+With an `ff-template` element you can see how the data binding of FACT-Finder Web Components works and use a model to update the view.

 Set a **data** object for a template to store your data.
-With the "**{{}}**" mustache syntax you can access the data inside of that object:
+With the `{{ }}` mustache syntax you can access the data inside of that object:

 ```html
 <script>